The-Mycelium-Network/webworkbook/content/topics/protocols/index.md

 ### POP3

-POP3 stands for: the post office protocol - it is used to retrieve mail from a remote server over a network and saving it on a local device.
+POP3 stands for Post Office Protocol 3 - it is used to retrieve mail from a remote server over a network and save it on a local device.
 Once an e-mail has been retrieved, it is usually deleted from the server, freeing up space.
-Many providers however, give an option to keep the original copies intact.
-All data and attachments are saved on your local device making it possible to access the messages while offline.
-Most mail servers use POP3, because of it's simplicity and also due to it being well-supported.
+Many providers, however, give an option to keep the original copies intact.
+All data and attachments are saved on your local device, making it possible to access the messages while offline.
+Most mail servers use POP3 because of its simplicity and also due to it being well-supported.

 **References:**